 Overview of JPEG XL

-JPEG XL further includes features such as animations, alpha channels, lossless and progressive coding to support a wide range of use cases including but not limited to photo galleries, e-commerce, social media, user interfaces and cloud storage.
+JPEG XL is designed to meet the needs of high-quality imaging and professional photography.
+It supports wide colour gamut as well as high dynamic range and high bit depth images.
+JPEG XL further includes features such as animation, alpha channels, layers, thumbnails, lossless and progressive coding to support a wide range of use cases including but not limited to photo galleries, e-commerce, social media, user interfaces and cloud storage.
 To enable novel applications, it also adds support for 360 degree images, image bursts, large panoramas/mosaics, and printing.

 JPEG XL offers significantly better image quality and compression ratios than legacy JPEG, plus a shorter specification.
 It is designed for computationally efficient encoding and decoding using software implementations without the need for additional hardware acceleration, even on mobile devices.

 The codec is designed to allow users to balance three primary criteria for their application:

 JPEG XL, like most other JPEG standards, is a multi-part specification.
 The following parts are currently under development:

 Specifies an extensible box-based file format which adds support for metadata (EXIF and JUMBF).

 Provides test material and procedures to validate proprietary solutions against the standard specification.